6 results for tag: Why Connection Matters

 Why Connection Matters

 This is similar to when people use the inaccurate phrase, "You can't love anybody else unless you love yourself first."
-My experience has demonstrated that we can't know ourselves without being connected to others to reflect who we really are, not who we want to believe we are, so we feel better about ourselves.
+My experience has demonstrated that we can't know ourselves without being connected to others to reflect who we are, not who we want to believe we are, so we feel better about ourselves.
 I know deep inside that I am a thoughtful, compassionate, and caring human being because those character traits are expressed easily and organically when I am connected with other humans.
-When I am not connected with other humans, I have to rely on my current self-assessment to determine if those things are true or not.
+When I am not connected with other humans, I have to rely on my current self-assessment to determine whether those things are true or not.
 History has taught me, and most of us, that our inner narrative is typically either false or one of many parts of a whole self, not the actual whole person.